zenml-io/zenml/docs/book/introduction/quickstart-guide.md

 With just a little more work, one can:

 - Deploy this pipeline [in production on the cloud](../features/cloud-pipelines) with a production ready orchestrator like Kubeflow.
-- Useful metadata like [statistics, schemas and drifts](../guides/common-usecases/visualizers.md) can be inferred from model and data flowing through these steps.
+- Useful metadata like [statistics, schemas and drifts](../guides/common-usecases/visualizers.md) can be inferred from the model and data flowing through these steps.
 - Models trained this way can be set up to be easily deployed, run batch inference on, or set up in continuous training loops with automatic deployments.